Human Development (M.S.)

 - Option B: HUD 699 Thesis/Applied Research.
 This option is for students with an interest in pursuing a doctoral degree (typically in human development and family studies) or those otherwise interested in a career in research.
 In addition to the formal course requirements, students complete a project based on original research supervised by a faculty member.
 By the end of the project, students will complete a research article suitable for submission to an academic journal.
 Students in this option are encouraged to take one class in statistics or qualitative research design.

-Applications are processed through the University of Maine Graduate School on a rolling basis and no strict deadlines apply.
+Applications are processed through the University of Maine Graduate School on a rolling basis for fall admission.
+It is recommended that you complete your application by June for the fall start date.
 However, applicants wishing to be considered for nomination for assistantships and fellowships should have a completed application on file by Jan.
 15. A limited number of graduate assistantships are available on a competitive basis each year.

-Applicants are evaluated on a number of criteria, including GRE scores, undergraduate GPA, letters of recommendation and matching program interests.
+Applicants are evaluated on a number of criteria, including undergraduate GPA, letters of recommendation and matching program interests.

 Human Development faculty